Starring: Joaquin Phoenix, John C. Reilly, Riz Ahmed, Jake Gyllenhaal

 The film opens with well-shot violence as Eli Sisters (Reilly) and Charlie Sisters (Phoenix) shoot up a farm in the dark.
 They wield a conflicting balance: Eli’s the nice one and Charlie’s crazy – and their skills as killers are often reliant on this Good Cop/Bad Cop dynamic.
-With Audiard’s stretched pace and cinematographer Benoît Debie’s picturesque flare, the characters are softly intriguing at first.
+With Audiard’s stretched pace and cinematographer Benoît Debie’s knack for capturing the vastness of the West, the characters are softly intriguing at first.

 Joaquin Phoenix, Riz Ahmed, Jake Gyllenhaal, and John C Reilly do well to connect the characters in The Sisters Brothers